dbt-labs/docs.getdbt.com/website/docs/guides/core-to-cloud-1.md

 In this section, you’ll be able to validate whether your models run or compile correctly in your development tool of choice: The [dbt Cloud IDE](/docs/cloud/dbt-cloud-ide/develop-in-the-cloud) or [dbt Cloud CLI](/docs/cloud/cloud-cli-installation).

-You’ll want to make sure you set up your [development environment and credentials](#developer-set-up).
+You’ll want to make sure you set up your [development environment and credentials](/docs/dbt-cloud-environments#set-developer-credentials).

 1. In your [development tool](/docs/cloud/about-develop-dbt) of choice, you can review your dbt project and ensure your project is set up correctly and you’re able to run commands.
 This will:
    - Make sure your project compiles correctly.
    - Run a few models in the dbt Cloud IDE or dbt Cloud CLI to ensure you’re experiencing accurate results in development.

-2. Once your first job has successfully run in your production environment, use [dbt Explorer](/docs/collaborate/explore-projects) to view your project's [resources](/docs/build/projects) (such as models, tests, and metrics) and their [lineage](/terms/data-lineage) to gain a better understanding of its latest production state. <Lifecycle status="team,enterprise" />
+2. Once your first job has successfully run in your production environment, use [dbt Explorer](/docs/collaborate/explore-projects) to view your project's [resources](/docs/build/projects) (such as models, tests, and metrics) and their <Term id="data-lineage" />  to gain a better understanding of its latest production state. <Lifecycle status="team,enterprise" />

 ## What’s next?